Request A Free Consultation

 If you do not win, you generally won’t owe the lawyer any fees for their services.
 Contingency fees can range from around 25% to 40% of the total compensation awarded.
 The exact percentage may vary based on the complexity of the case, the amount of work involved, and other factors.

-A considerable advantage of working with a Los Angeles work injury lawyer on a contingency fee basis is that the lawyer is motivated to secure the best possible outcome for you.
+A considerable advantage of working with a Los Angeles work injury attorney on a contingency fee basis is that the lawyer is motivated to secure the best possible outcome for you.
 Their payment is tied to the success of your case, which aligns their interests with yours.

-How Long Do I Have to File a Claim?
+How Long Do I Have to File a Work Injury Claim in Los Angeles?

 Here are the key timeframes to keep in mind when filing a workers’ compensation claim in California: